finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_fee(scope, code, fee_code, effective_at=effective_at, as_at=as_at, property_keys=property_keys, opts=opts)

-        # [EXPERIMENTAL] GetFee: Get a Fee for a specified Fund.
+        # [EARLY ACCESS] GetFee: Get a Fee for a specified Fund.
         api_response = api_instance.get_fee(scope, code, fee_code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)
         pprint(api_response)